privateprep/coding-space-website/src/pages/experience-levels/camp-coding-space.md

 title: Camp Coding Space
 seo:
   title: Camp Coding Space
-  seo_description: >
+  description: >
     Our summer camp is back and better than ever!
 Held from June to August, our in-person camps combine project-based coding, STEM exploration, epic team challenges, field trips, and more.
 Choose an option that fits your schedule and give your child a summer adventure they'll never forget!
 categoryIds:
   - 95
 courseOfferingEndpoint: /feeds/coding_space/classes?class_category_ids[]=95